cell-org/tutorial.cell.computer/README.md

 ### 6.1.
 NFTs with dynamic minting price

 Let's say you want to create a token whose minting price goes down over time.
-To facilitate this, you can create multiple Scripts for the same token:
+To facilitate this, you can create multiple Scripts for the same token, each with a different `value` attribute:

 ```javascript
 const today = Math.floor(Date.now() / 1000)